-On the last track, we discussed preserving and protecting friendship within marriage.
+In the last section, we discussed preserving and protecting friendship within marriage.
 We also discussed five roadblocks to friendship in marriage.
-These five roadblocks are, there’s no time, “we’re not friends, we’re married”, “we don’t talk like friends anymore”, the ravages of conflict, and reckless words.
+These five roadblocks are there’s no time, "we’re not friends, we’re married," "we don’t talk like friends anymore," the ravages of conflict, and reckless words.

-On this track, we will discuss three barriers to fun that married couples may experience.
+In this section, we will discuss three barriers to fun that married couples may experience.
 These three barriers to fun are being busy, the opinion that play is for kids, and that conflict gets in the way.
-We will also discuss the “Fun Deck” technique that can be used for helping married couples focus on having fun together.
+We will also discuss the "Fun Deck" technique that can be used for helping married couples focus on having fun together.